nathanael-fijalkow/TheoretiCS_doc/editors.md

 #### You want to propose to move the paper to phase 2 and ask the authors for a revision to start phase 2

-Choose "I suggest to accept the article", and as a comment ask to the Editors in Chief to ask the authors for a minor/major revision to start phase 2.
-Please do not choose "Ask for a minor/major revision" at this stage: it is supported by the platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.
+Choose "I suggest to accept the article", and as a comment ask to the editors-in-chief to ask the authors for a minor/major revision to start phase
+2. Please do not choose "Ask for a minor/major revision" at this stage: it is supported by the platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.
 In other words, the paper moving to phase 2 is not conditional to the revision that you ask here; this revision is only here in case phase 1 reviewers suggested changes to make to improve phase 2 reviewing.

 Once you have proposed a decision, a weekly digest will invite all editors to comment on the article.